jonhue/cv/cv.md

 `05/2020 - 12/2020` **Garbage Separation App** for City of Puchheim
 <br/>
-Building an app focusing on interactive games designed to familiarize garbage separation with kids.
+Building an app focusing on interactive games designed to familiarize kids with garbage separation.
 Users are able to compete for prizes individually and in teams of buildings and neighborhoods.
 The app also bundles local information on waste separation as well as generel information such as effects on the environment.